Arranging and Producing Contemporary Music Styles

 Prerequisite Courses, Knowledge, and/or Skills

-Completion of Music Theory 101, Music Notation and Score Preparation using Sibelius Ultimate or equivalent knowledge and experience in any notation software is required.
+Completion of Music Notation and Score Preparation Using Dorico Pro or Music Notation and Score Preparation using Sibelius Ultimate and Music Theory 101 or equivalent knowledge and experience is required.
 Recommended experience in a DAW (Digital Audio Workstation) of choice.

 Textbook(s)